oracle/docker-images/NoSQL/README.md

 ```
 Note the required use of `--link` for proper hostname check (actual KVLite container is named `kvlite` and its alias is `store`).

-If you want to run without --link, you cannot use any alias when starting the container (use HOSTNAME).
+If you want to run without `--link`, you can not use any alias when starting the container, so use `$HOSTNAME` instead..

 You can also use the admin Oracle NoSQL Command Line Interface (CLI).